jensimjenseits/master-thesis/README.md

   Verification of some analysis methods via a reproduction of other works

-- Comparison ELemental Patterns - Full GALAH DR3
+- Comparison Elemental Patterns - Full GALAH DR3

   Extension of the final parts of Chapter 5 to the full Galah DR3 dataset